ugbodagadave/Esther/memory-bank/progress.md

     - Detailed logging for OKX API endpoints is added.

 ## 3. What's Left to Build
+- **Simple Price Charts**: Implement the new feature to allow users to request and view simple price charts for a given token and time period.
 - **On-Demand Education**: An integrated learning module to explain DeFi concepts on the fly.
 - **Real-time Notifications**: Begin work on the observer pattern for real-time market alerts.